emmaU90/Analysis-of-Coffee-Sale-Dashboard/README.md

 # Objective

 - What is the key main point?
+-
-The aim of this project is to build an interactive microsoft excel dashboard to allow the users to quickly identify trends in the coffee base sales as well as perform exploratory data analysis on the available datasets to generate actionable insights and recommendations.
+The aim of this project is to build an interactive microsoft excel dashboard to allow the users to quickly identify trends in the coffee sales as well as perform exploratory data analysis on the available datasets to generate actionable insights and recommendations.

 - What is the ideal solution?